 How to Manage a Grant

 Many nonprofit organizations and government agencies rely on grants to maintain their programs, events, and services.
-While it’s essential to understand the grant writing process, knowing how to manage grants successfully is equally critical.
+While it’s essential to understand the grant writing process, knowing how to manage grant-funded project successfully is equally critical.
 Though earning a grant can positively impact your organization, it’s only one small part of the complete grant cycle, which can be more complicated than you realize.

-To effectively manage grant funds, you must track them throughout their lifecycle, accurately analyze grant data, and ensure you meet grant compliance and requirements.
+To effectively manage grant funds, you must track them throughout their lifecycle, accurately analyze grant data, and ensure you meet the necessary grant compliance steps and requirements.
 Grant management can refer to the organizations that award and distribute funds and those who write proposals and reports for grants.
 In this guide, we’ll focus on grant management from grant seekers’ perspective and explain how to keep track of funds throughout the full grant lifecycle.

 Grant Management Process Flow